Aftaab25/Sudoku/README.md

 # Sudoku
-Terminal based Sudoku game in C and using the concepts of Backtracking.
+Terminal based Sudoku game in C and Java using the concepts of Backtracking.